Penny-farthing: Characteristics

 The penny-farthing is a direct-drive bicycle, meaning the cranks and pedals are fixed directly to the hub.
-Instead of using gears to multiply the revolutions of the pedals, the driven wheel is enlarged to be close to the rider's inseam, to increase the maximum speed.
-This shifts the rider nearly on top of the wheel and makes it impossible for the rider to reach the ground while sitting on the seat.
+Instead of using gears to multiply the revolutions of the pedals, the driven wheel is enlarged so the radius from the hub to the outer wheel is comfortable for the rider to reach the pedals fixed to the hub.
+But the rider needs to be able to both mount the saddle and reach the pedals.
+If the wheel is too large, this will not be achievable.
+For instance a 5'9" cyclist due to their leg length could at best ride a 50"-54" high wheel depending on the height of the saddle.

 Construction

 The frame is a single tube following the circumference of the front wheel, then diverting to a trailing wheel.
 A mounting peg is above the rear wheel.
 The front wheel is in a rigid fork with little if any trail.
 A spoon brake is usually fitted on the fork crown, operated by a lever from one of the handlebars.
 The bars are usually mustache shaped, dropping from the level of the headset.
 The saddle mounts on the frame less than 18 in behind the headset.

 One particular model, made by Pope Manufacturing Company in 1886, weighs 36 lb, has a 60-spoke 53 inch front wheel and a 20-spoke 18 inch rear wheel.
 It is fitted with solid rubber tires.
 The rims, frame, fork, and handlebars are made from hollow, steel tubing.
 The steel axles are mounted in adjustable ball bearings.
 The leather saddle is suspended by springs.